|| home | photography | drawings | thread| archive | words ||

 “I speak for those of you who don’t yet know the words, who’ve lost your tongues, who have not found your voice, who are afraid to tell your stories; fearful they may be too telling.”
 Joanna Freuh, Mouthpiece

-I am not an extraordinary woman.
 I do not live under extraordinary circumstances.
-I am a woman who has both flaws and fears and also strengths and hopes.
-Through the depiction of these characteristics, I invite the viewer to relate to and connect with the work the artist, and the subject of human experience.
+I am an artist/human who has both flaws and fears and also strengths and hopes.
+Through the depiction of these characteristics, I invite the viewer to relate to and connect with my work, the artist, and the subject of human experience.

 “I had to make the quilt to keep my family warm.
 I made it beautiful to keep my heart from breaking.”
 Miriam Shapiro